exposit/katamoiran/_posts/2017-01-12-lb-aw-mashup.md

 When you *want to achieve something but are opposed or success is not a given*, first determine if any of your current Conditions affect the situation, then assemble a modifier as described as above and roll +modifier.

 On a 10+, you succeed.
-Choose one as appropriate to the fiction: gain situational currency, lose a negative Condition, gain a Condition or gain a bonus on the next roll.
+Choose one as appropriate to the fiction: gain situational currency, lose a negative Condition, or gain a Condition or bonus on the next roll.

 * Situational Currency.
 Define something about the situation that may be purchased; either list 1d6 potential complications, outcomes, and hazards, or pick something the hero wants multiples of (like answers from a witness).
 Roll 1d6 and divide by 2, rounded up; you have this many points to spend.
 Example: 3 Interrogation Points, each worth an honest answer from the witness.
 2 Victory Points, spend one to capture the villain, one to avoid any injury to your allies, one to stop the Doomsday device.

 * Gain a Condition or bonus.
 This can be ongoing or just to the next roll.
 Example: You have the Condition "High Ground" because you succeeded in gaining the high ground; add it to any roll where having the high ground would help, until you lose the high ground or leave it.
+Or you have a +1 to the next roll to intimidate a witness because you succeeded at roughing him.

 On a 7-9, you succeed as if with 10+.
 Also establish a Complication, set up a soft move, or follow through on a previous soft move with a hard move.
 Or offer a hard bargain or make an ugly choice.

 On a 6-, you fail.
 Deliver a new hard move out of the blue or follow through on a previous soft move with a hard move.

-On a hard move, take a negative Condition, lose a positive Condition, take harm, or lose something else important.
+On a hard move, take a negative Condition, lose a positive Condition, take Harm, or lose something else important.

+If you need hard and soft moves explained, go [here](http://mightyatom.blogspot.com/2011/05/apocalypse-world-guide-to-hard-moves.html).

 Any time both dice show the same number, roll a random event that sets up a soft move.